HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 Many SVM packages have built in multi-class classification.
 Otherwise use one-vs-all method.
 For `K` classes, train `K` SVMs, each identifies if y = 1 for class {1,2,...K}.
 We pick class i for largest θᵀx_i.

-The main differences between SVM and Logistic regression (LR):
+The main differences between SVM and Logistic regression (LR) [[Georgios Drakos][Support Vector Machine vs Logistic Regression]:

 * SVM try to maximize the margin between the closest support vectors while LR optimizes the posterior class probability (log likelihood function).
 Thus, SVM find a solution which is as fare as possible for the two categories while LR has not this property.
 * LR is more sensitive to outliers than SVM because the cost function of LR diverges faster than those of SVM.